Boavizta/cloud-scanner/docs/src/intro.md

 # About cloud-scanner

-🌳 This application returns environmental impacts of your AWS Cloud usage.
+Cloud-scanner returns environmental impacts of your AWS Cloud usage.
 It combines Boavizta data and metadata of your AWS cloud account to offer a global view of your impacts on a given region.

 Use it as a command line _or_ serverless application.